What Causes a Car to Catch on Fire after a Crash?

 Can regular maintenance reduce the risk of a car catching fire post-crash?

 Checking for fuel leaks, electrical issues, and worn-out components can significantly reduce the risk of a vehicle fire.
+A well-maintained vehicle is significantly less likely to catch fire, as proper maintenance can prevent many mechanical failures that lead to fires.
 Take your car to a qualified mechanic so they can address any potential problems before they escalate.

 What are the common injuries associated with car fires in accidents?